-The (Precalculus placement) Math Assessment is currently offered online via Blackboard using the Respondus LockDown Browser and Monitor using your personal computer and web camera.
-Please note that Chromebooks are now supported (with limitations) for this assessment.
+The (Precalculus placement) Math Assessment is currently offered by appointment using Blackboard via Zoom and your personal computer and web camera.

 Please note that Blackboard no longer supports Internet Explorer but the use of Chrome or Firefox.

 Winter 2021 REGISTRATION IS NOW CLOSED.

 Summer waitlist registration is now open by for testing between May 5 and August 25, 2021 by appointment only.

 To Book your test, visit the How to Book an Assessment Test page.

 The Douglas College (Precalculus placement) Math Assessment Test is only for students who already have a C grade or better in B.C.
 Principles of Math 11, B.C.
 Precalculus Math 11, or B.C.
 Foundations of Math 11.
 This test will determine correct placement in MATH 1101 - Basic Algebra, MATH 1105 - Intermediate Algebra, or MATH 1110 - Precalculus.

 Students who wish to register in MATH 1101 can do so without an assessment if they have a C grade or better in B.C.
 Principles of Math 11 or B.C.
 Precalculus 11.
 They may choose to write the (Precalculus Placement) Math Assessment to demonstrate that they are prepared for MATH 1105 or MATH 1110.

 Students with the following can register directly in MATH 1105 or MATH 1110 (or some other MATH courses -- see Math Advising) without taking the (Precalculus placement) Math Assessment.

 - B.C.
 Precalculus 12 with a grade of B or higher (either MATH 1105 or MATH 1110)